openownership/data-standard/README.md

 Run the following commands from the root directory unless otherwise specified (eg. sometimes it's less complicated to run them from `docs`).

+0. *Before you start*, run `tx-pull -a` to make sure you have the most up to date translations in your local environment.

 **When you change text in the docs** you need to do the following so that they can be translated:

 1. `cd docs`
 2. Run `make gettext` to extract translatable English strings from the docs.
+(This generates `.pot` files into `docs/_build/gettext/`.)

 **If you modified the schema** also: